lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Retrieve the protocol state using the connection identifier C_I and/or other external information such as the CoAP Token and the 5-tuple.

-* Verify MAC_4 as defined in Section 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm in the selected cipher suite, and the parameters defined in {{asym-msg4-proc}}.
+* Decrypt and verify the outer COSE_Encrypt0 as defined in Section 5.3 of {{I-D.ietf-cose-rfc8152bis-struct}}, with the EDHOC AEAD algorithm in the selected cipher suite,  and the parameters defined in {{asym-msg4-proc}}.

+* Pass EAD_4 to the security application.

 If any verification step fails the Initiator MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.